Nonexistence of generalized bent functions and the quadratic norm form equations: Introduction

-In 1976, Rothaus \cite{Rothaus} introduced Bent functions, which belong an important class of cryptographic functions having nice properties.
-Due to Kumar et al. \cite{Kumar}, GBFs are natural generalizations of Bent functions, and have been used in many areas.
-We refer the reader to \cite{Dillon,OSW,Kumar,mesnager2016bent} for background and applications about Bent functions and GBFs.

-A natural question is when GBFs do exist.
-For $t=2$, Rothaus \cite{Rothaus} proved that GBFs with type $[n,2]$ exist if and only if $n$ is even.
-For $t>2$ Kumar et al. \cite{Kumar} constructed GBFs except the case where $n$ is odd and $t\equiv2\pmod 4$, with which type there is no GBF found up till now.
-For more constructions and characterizations of GBFs we refer the reader to \cite{mesnager2017decomposing, feng2017complete}.
+In this paper, we focus on the nonexistence of GBFs.
+For $t=2$, Rothaus \cite{Rothaus} proved that GBFs with type $[n,2]$ exist.
+For $t>2$, Kumar et al. \cite{Kumar} constructed GBFs except the case where $n$ is odd and $t\equiv2\pmod 4$, with which type there is no GBF found until now.
+Hence, we only consider the case where $n$ is odd and $t=2N$ with $2\nmid N\ge3$.